PlanterApp/planter_blog/content/posts/curry-garden-plan/index.md

 ## Curry garden base plan

 Our sample curry garden base plan starts with a standard 4' x 8' garden in [Planter](https://planter.garden/gardens).
-We've filled the garden with uber-versatile plants that form the backbone of great curry dishes:
+We've filled the garden with uber-versatile plants that form the backbone of many great curry dishes:

 * Garlic
 * Ginger